rollins-cms/cms330-spr20/sprint6/password_lab.md

 You can run `john shadow_test` again and let it run for a minute or so, but it won't crack the password. `raspberry` is too unusual for the default cracking approach.

-**Question X**: Press the spacebar 3-5 times as `john` runs to get a status update on what it's currently trying.
+**Question 1**: Press the spacebar 3-5 times as `john` runs to get a status update on what it's currently trying.
 Copy/Paste your output to your report.

-**Question X**: As stated earlier, the `-1` flag uses the MD5 hashing algorithm.
+**Question 2**: As stated earlier, the `-1` flag uses the MD5 hashing algorithm.
 Use Google to determine the security of this algorithm.
 (Include your sources).

 Press `Ctl-C` to exit `john`.